How your company is watching your waistline

 PENALTIES HIT SMOKERS HARDEST

 Next year many more companies plan to penalize workers who use nicotine because of their much higher healthcare costs.
-Proctor & Gamble Co, the Cincinnati-based household-product giant, will begin charging such employees an additional $25 per month in 2014 until they have completed a company-paid cessation program.
+Proctor & Gamble Co (PG.N), the Cincinnati-based household-product giant, will begin charging such employees an additional $25 per month in 2014 until they have completed a company-paid cessation program.

 "We found that while less than 10 percent of workers at large employers smoke, their impact to healthcare costs is disproportionately huge," said LuAnn Heinen, vice president for the National Business Group on Health.
 "Helping them quit - however you do that - has the most obvious near-term payoff in terms of savings and productivity gains."